top of page

 Our Chapter's mission is to provide ongoing support to help us understand this "difference" which affects our lives, our children and our families.
 With the current concerns about mental health, in addition to the daily social demands among our youth and their families, we recognize a need to support families with hands-on strategies and practices.

 2. Our CHADD FRIDAY NITE LIVE MEET-UP FOR TWEENS AND TEENS (Ages 11-14) AND THEIR PARENTS are in-person and monthly on a Friday night, from 6 pm - 7:30 pm.
 Doors open at 5:45 pm.
-We enjoy Pizza and a healthy treat together.
-Tweens/Teens begin their Meet-up and their parents move to an adjacent room for their Meet-up.

 The ultimate goals of the Friday Nite Live Meet-up are to help strengthen resilience, teach self-advocacy and foster mental wellness in a confidential and safe space.
 It is important to learn how to better communicate within families to build trust, improve social skills and advocacy.